nikolay-shenkov/blog/_posts/2020-07-12-data-processing-dask.md

         return f.read(end - start).decode(encoding)
 ```

 This function will be applied about half a milliion times (once for each review), and Dask will take care of distributing the tasks on separate workers.
 It took more than ten minutes to run the complete pipeline on the AWS cluster.
-Using the handy [scheduler dashboard](https://docs.Dask.org/en/latest/diagnostics-distributed.html) I noticed that the workers spent most of their time in `load_item_text`.
+Using the handy [scheduler dashboard](https://docs.dask.org/en/latest/diagnostics-distributed.html) I noticed that the workers spent most of their time in `load_item_text`.
 I realized there are possibly two issues with my initial approach:

-* The file needs to be opened and closed once per review
+* The file needs to be opened and closed once per review record
 * For each review we change the position of the file object using `f.seek()`.
 So each time it will start at `position=0` and move to `position=start`.

 To address these issues I updated my code to load a batch of items at once.
 The updated functions were as follows: